Alakozai: History

 Predigree of King Dost Mohammad Khan of Afghanistan, whose stepmother was an Alakozai.
 The figure shows the branching of the Abdal dynasty into the Popal (founder of the Popalzai; in figure spelled 'Fofal'), Barak (founder of the alikzai), and Alako (founder of the Alakozai) line (the fourth branch, Achakzai, is missing).

-Their eponymous ancestor is claimed to be Alako, son of King Zirak Khan, son of Abdal, son of Tareen.
+Their eponymous ancestor is claimed to be the powerful Alako, son of King Zirak Khan, son of Abdal, son of Tareen.

 Distribution

 The Alkozay people are found primarily in Helmand, Kandahar, Kabul, Laghman, Kunar Sarkani District and Herat provinces in Afghanistan, and form the majority of the population in the Sangin District.
 Jaldak, which is located 110 km northeast of Kandahar, is the original domicile of the Alkozay tribe.
 The Alkozay people stretch from Farah to Kandahar, and constitute a majority in the Arghandab District of Kandahar.
 The Arghandab district was given to the Alkozay tribe by King Nadir Shah, who brought down the Safavid empire of Persia with the help of the Alkozay in 1738.
 Arghandab was referred to by the Greek historians as Alkozay, or the "Land of Arako/Alako".